hslr-s/sun-panel-doc/docs/advanced/use_reverse_proxy.md

         123456
 ```

-3. Edit the configuration file in advance `fprc.toml` (The following file is an example; modify only if necessary.)
+3. Edit the configuration file in advance `frpc.toml` (The following file is an example; modify only if necessary.)

 ```toml {1,2,11-12,18-19}
 serverAddr = "x.x.x.x" # Public IP of the server